hamada-g/blue-lab/docs/hyperv-setup.md

 - Status: Active

 ### Notes
-- This Internal NAT design replaced the original External switch approach because the External switch caused host Wi-Fi connectivity issues.
+- The Internal NAT design replaced the External switch approach because the External switch caused host connectivity instability.
 - The host remains on its normal Wi-Fi network while also providing NAT for the lab VMs.
-- The lab subnet is intentionally separate from the host’s home network and does not interfere with the host’s reserved port range on 192.168.5.98.
+- The lab subnet is intentionally separate from the host’s normal network.
-- The current Phase 1 VMs should be attached to BlueLab-Internal.
+- All current Phase 1 VMs are attached to `BlueLab-Internal`.